ibm-cloud-docs/AnalyticsEngine/installing-additional-libraries.md

 ### Python 3

-To install Python 3.5 libraries, your script must install to the `/home/common/conda/anaconda3` environment by using:
+To install Python 3.5 libraries, your script must install in the `conda3` environment by using:

  ```
  pip install <package-name>